 This is not to say that one develops a tolerance for weakness in others.

 Rather, what you gain is a profound appreciation for the body’s ability to persist against difficulty.

 You appreciate the mental fortitude required to continue in the face of pain.

 8. You discover the true meaning of fear

 Most importantly, you learn how to deal with it.

-A fighter is always scared before a fight and for good reason.
+A fighter is always scared before a fight.
 A person is trying to hurt you.
 He has a good chance of doing it.
 If he succeeds, it will be in front of everyone.

 The two biggest fears people have—dying and public humiliation—are imminent.
-All fighters experience this, but every weekend they act in spite of it.
+All fighters experience this, but every weekend they act despite it.

-Nothing has had as much of an impact on my life than boxing, and if you’re wondering whether you should start my answer will always be yes.
+Nothing has impacted my life as boxing, and if you’re wondering whether you should start, my answer will always be yes.
 Start as soon as you can.